sh-ship-it/Satyam_Ai/README.md

 # Satyam — Conversational AI for the KSP Crime Database

+Satyam (सत्यम्) is a Sanskrit word that primarily translates to "Truth"

 Satyam is a bilingual (English / Kannada), voice-enabled conversational AI workspace for police crime intelligence.
 Officers ask questions in natural language; Satyam translates them into **guarded, read-only SQL** and **grounded retrieval** over a